privacytollfree/privacy-manager-documentation/README.md

-id | UUID, the id as a string of the privacy request in our system. type | String, e.g. "Voicemail" acknowledged | Boolean, e.g: "false" represent if the privacy request was acknowledged. complted | Boolean, e.g: "true" represent if the privacy request was completed. extended | Boolean, e.g: "false" represent if the privacy request was extended. deadline | Date, eg: "2019-11-05", calculated based on the extennded field, and created_at created_at | Timestamp, the time at which we received this request
+id | UUID, the id as a string of the privacy request in our system. type | String, e.g. "Voicemail" acknowledged | Boolean, e.g: "false" represent if the privacy request was acknowledged. completed | Boolean, e.g: "true" represent if the privacy request was completed. extended | Boolean, e.g: "false" represent if the privacy request was extended. deadline | Date, eg: "2019-11-05", calculated based on the extennded field, and created_at created_at | Timestamp, the time at which we received this request